precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-porting-v2-3.md

 -->

 - Replace `double preciceDt = initialize()` and `double preciceDt = advance(dt)` with `initialize()` and `advance(dt)`, as they don't have a return value.
 If you need to know `preciceDt`, you can use `double preciceDt = getMaxTimeStepSize()`.

+### Add `relativeReadTime` for all read data calls

-- The previously optional argument `relativeReadTime` is now mandatory for read data calls.
+The previously optional argument `relativeReadTime` is now mandatory for read data calls.
 This requires you to update all read data calls.
-See for more details on this argument.
-If you don't want to use subcycling or time interpolation, you can simply get the required `relativeReadTime` from your `advance` call.
+See [time interpolation](couple-your-code-waveform) for more details on this argument.
+If you don't want to use subcycling or time interpolation, you can simply get the required `relativeReadTime` by calling `double preciceDt = getMaxTimeStepSize()` call.
 For example: `interface.readBlockVectorData(meshName, dataReadName, numberOfVertices, vertexIDs.data(), readData.data())` requires the additional argument `precice_dt = interface.advance(dt)` and becomes `interface.readBlockVectorData(meshName, dataReadName, numberOfVertices, vertexIDs.data(), preciceDt, readData.data())`.

 ### Remove `initializeData()` calls